 The policy recommendations outlined in 'Gaps & policy recommendations' span the EU, national and local levels.
-Recommendations include enhanced collaboration and the integration of healthy building aspects into existing policies, better building regulations, data collection, financing, life cycle and biodiversity, as well as support for local communities.
-In the context of the EU Green Deal and the revised EPBD, this report's recommendations also act as guidance to reach climate and indoor environmental quality objectives.
+Recommendations include enhanced collaboration and the integration of healthy building aspects into existing policies, better building regulations, data collection, financing, life cycle

 This Barometer tells us about the current state of our buildings.
 It also looks ahead to identify what needs to be done to ensure all people get the healthy homes, workplaces, schools and hospitals that they deserve.